Tanzanite is a stunning gemstone that continues to grow in popularity due to its unique colour and rarity.

 Similar gemstones: Tanzanite is one of the most popular blue gemstones, with blue sapphire still claiming the top spot.
-Aquamarine and topaz are both blue gemstones which are also a popular choice among jewellers and consumers and if you love purple gemstones, you may also like iolite.
+Aquamarine and topaz are both blue gemstones which are also a popular choice among jewellers and consumers and if you love purple gemstones, you may also like iolite and amethyst.

-Jewellery making with tanzanite: At Kernowcraft, we have a stunning selection of tanzanite faceted stones, cabochons and beads.
-Due to its rarity, tanzanite is seen as a luxurious stone and is often compared to blue sapphire.
+At Kernowcraft, we have a stunning selection of tanzanite faceted stones, cabochons and beads to use in your handmade jewellery designs.
+Due to its rarity, tanzanite is seen as a luxurious stone and is often compared to blue sapphire!
 Combine tanzanite with complimentary gemstones such as pearls, diamonds, amethyst and aquamarine.